-The lead regulator of an exchange or clearing agency focuses, among other things, on the listing or eligibility standards and trading or clearing activities (embodied in the rules of the exchange or the clearing agency), including its market quality rules, and, in the case of our equity exchanges, universal market integrity rules ("UMIR") approved by all the recognizing regulators.
-Generally, the lead regulator must approve any new standards or rules or changes to existing rules.
+The lead regulator of an exchange or recognizing regulator, in the case of a clearing agency, focuses, among other things, on the listing or eligibility standards and trading or clearing activities (embodied in the rules of the exchange or the clearing agency), including its market quality rules, and, in the case of our equity exchanges, universal market integrity rules ("UMIR")

+approved by all the recognizing regulators.
+Generally, the lead regulator of an exchange must approve any new standards or rules or changes to existing rules.
 In some instances, new rules or changes to existing rules must be published for a 30-day public comment period as part of the rule approval process.
-With respect to MX and CDCC, under Quebec's Derivatives Act, new rules pertaining to market activities or new products, or rule changes must be submitted to the AMF in accordance with the self-certification process.
+With respect to MX and CDCC, under the Derivatives Act (Quebec), new rules pertaining to market activities or new products, or rule changes must be submitted to the AMF in accordance with the self-certification process.
 Significant rule changes must also be published for a 30-day public comment period before self-certification.
-The lead regulator also has the general power to make any decision in respect of an exchange or clearing agency that it deems necessary in the public interest, and can review any direction, decision, order or ruling of that exchange or clearing agency at the request of the regulator's executive director, or equivalent position, or any person directly affected by the direction, decision, order or ruling.
+The lead regulator or recognizing regulator, in the case of a clearing agency, also has the general power to make any decision in respect of an exchange, ATS or clearing agency that it deems necessary in the public interest, and can review any direction, decision, order or ruling of an exchange or clearing agency at the request of the regulator's executive director, or equivalent position, or any person directly affected by the direction, decision, order or ruling.

-TMX Group and Toronto Stock Exchange 10
+TMX Group and Toronto Stock Exchange